ceyhanismail/ceyhanismail/README.md

 - 👋 Hi, I’m @ceyhanismail
 - 👀 I’m interested in data analysis and software development.
-- 🌱 I’m currently learning SQL, Python and SAP
+- 🌱 I’m currently learning SQL, Python and SAP.
-- 💞️ I’m looking to collaborate on data science related works.
+- I’m looking to collaborate on data analysis related works.
 - 📫 How to reach me [Linkedin](http://linkedin.com/in/ismail-ceyhan)

 <!---